Hawkeyes need players to step up in wide receiving corps

 Prior to Arizona, Kennedy had a six-year tenure at Wake Forest, coaching the Demon Deacon running backs in 1999-2000 after four years (1995-98) as receivers coach.
 He mentored Desmond Clark, the ACC's leading receiver, and Jammie Deese, who was second in the ACC in receiving, in 1998.
 After moving to the running backs spot, he coached Morgan Kane, who rushed for 1,161 yards and 10 touchdowns in 1999 while becoming the third leading rusher in school history.

 Kennedy's first full time coaching position came at Wyoming, where he coached the wide receivers in 1993-94.
 He coached two extremely talented receivers while in Laramie in Ryan Yarborough, who was second in the NCAA in receptions in 1993, and Marcus Harris, who led the nation in receiving yards in 1994.
-Both Harris and Yarborough earned All-America honors for the Cowboys.
+Both Harris and Yarborough earned All-America honors.

 He earned his degree in Political Science in 1989 from the University of Northern Colorado, after lettering at quarterback for four seasons (1985-88).
 He began his coaching career at Boulder High School, his alma mater, where he lettered in football and track.